sakasikai/blm-mll/source/Command line tools.md

-This page contains command lines of both the multi-label learning flow and the single-label learning flow of out proposed system blm-mll.
+Command line tools introduce command lines for both the multi-label learning flow and the single-label learning flow in out proposed system blm-mll.
+The command lines of both flow are script-oriented where a script provides adequate options for a general function block of system flow introduced in [section x](x) or a one-stop fcuntion for a specific learning task.

+There are three sections in this page:

+- Single-label Learning Commands
+- Multi-label Learning Commands
+- Multi-label Learning Algorithms

-The command lines of single-label learning flow are in script-oriented format which covers all the units of single-label learning flow in blm and blm-mll (both share the same command lines).
+Section 1) covers all the units of single-label learning flow in blm and blm-mll(both system shares the same command lines), which helps users work with single-label learning tasks and blm services.

-The command lines of multi-label learning flow are introduced in two sections: 1) Multi-label Learning Commands and 2) Multi-label Learning Algorithms.
-Section 1) is in script-oriented format descripting each function unit in the pipeline of blm-mll.
-Section 2) describes all of the Multi-label Learning Algorithms utilized in blm-mll which plays a prominent role of this project.
+Section 2) introduces one-stop function scripts for multi-label learning flow in blm-mll, which helps users deal with multi-label learning tasks.

+Section 3) describes all of the Multi-label Learning Algorithms utilized in blm-mll in a detailed way to help users understand the core difference between system blm-mll and system blm.

 ## Single-label Learning Commands

-### Intro

 来源：说明是blm命令的迁移版本

 内容：格式不同，

 作用：single-label learning flow

  for both blm and blm-mll